 WHILE EPMI WILL ENDEAVOR TO PROVIDE RELIABLE INFORMATION IN THE REQUIRED REPORTS, EPMI SHALL NOT RESPONSIBLE FOR ANY INACCURATE INFORMATION OR FOR ANY ACTIONS OR INACTION BY FRONTERA BASED ON THESE REPORTS.
 FRONTERA IS EXPECTED TO VERIFY THE ACCURACY OF INFORMATION CONTAINED IN THE REQUIRED REPORTS AND TO PROMPTLY NOTIFY EPMI OF ANY INCONSISTENCY OR ERRORS THAT IT MAY DISCOVER.
 IT IS IMPORTANT TO NOTE THAT THESE REPORTS WILL BE BASED ON MARKET INFORMATION THAT EPMI ESTIMATES AND THEREFORE THESE REPORTS ARE ONLY ESTIMATES TO BE USED AS ROUGH INDICATORS AND NOT THOROUGH ANALYSIS THAT COULD BE USED FOR FRONTERA’S RISK POLICY.
 FRONTERA MUST CONDUCT ITS OWN RISK ANALYSIS TO DETERMINE FRONTERA’S ACTIONS IN REGARD TO ITS RISK POLICY.
 DUE TO EPMI’S PROPRIETARY INFORMATION CONTAINED IN MANY OF THE FORMULAS THAT ARE USED TO CALCULATE THE INFORMATION CONTAINED IN THESE REPORTS, EPMI WILL NOT BE ABLE TO PROVIDE THE NECESSARY DETAILED BACKGROUND INFORMATION IN ORDER FOR FRONTERA TO ANALYZE HOW THESE REPORT FIGURES WERE CALCULATED.

 EXHIBIT D

 FUEL MANAGEMENT PLAN

 EXHIBIT E

-FORM OF PARENT GUARANTY
+FORM OF PARENT GUARANTY (EPMI)

 [USE FORM OF ENRON CORP GUARANTY PREVIOUSLY SUBMITTED]

 EXHIBIT F

 ACCOUNTING CHART